Concept for a Space-based Near-Solar Neutrino Detector: Neutrino Physics in Space

 \subsection{Advantages}

-In the introduction, we touched briefly on one advantage of approaching the sun, and here expand on the scope of what it means to go close to the sun.
+In the introduction, we touched briefly on one advantage of approaching the Sun, and here expand on the scope of what it means to go close to the Sun.
 The most obvious advantage is the previously mentioned inverse square scaling.
-Due to the weakly interacting nature of the neutrino, we can expect the flux of neutrinos to fall off as an inverse square of the distance from which they were generated.
+Most electromagnetically interacting particles exiting the sun, such as electrons and photons, are subject to random walks through the very dense medium of the sun, and they can take thousands of years to exit.
+Due to the weakly interacting nature of the neutrino, we can instead expect the flux of neutrinos to fall off as an inverse square of the distance from which they were generated.

 The dramatically increased flux from the inverse square scaling allows for a modestly sized detector, on the order of one hundred kilograms of active volume.
-For a $3R_\odot$ science mission, this would be the flux-equivalent of a 1 kTon solid scintillating crystal detector, which is comparable to large earth-based experiments like the KamLAND, a 1 kTon mineral oil scintillator detector, and Super-K, a 50 kTon water Cherenkov detector \cite{ref:KamLAND,ref:SuperKDetector}.
-As we approach the sun, the flux spectrum will change slightly due to the shape of fusion in the core, but even on the scale of a 3$R_\odot$ closest approach the variation in flux from the near peak of the fusion region to the far peak is on the order of 1\%.
+For a $3R_\odot$ science mission, this would be the flux-equivalent of a 1 kTon solid scintillating crystal detector, which is comparable to large Earth-based experiments like the KamLAND, a 1 kTon mineral oil scintillator detector, and Super-K, a 50 kTon water Cherenkov detector \cite{ref:KamLAND,ref:SuperKDetector}.
+As we approach the Sun, the flux spectrum will change slightly due to the shape of fusion in the core, but even on the scale of a 3$R_\odot$ closest approach the variation in flux from the near peak of the fusion region to the far peak is on the order of 1\%.

-It is worth noting that there does not seem to be much risk of increased of backgrounds on approach to the sun.
-The Helios mission measured the proton flux down to 0.3 AU ($64.5R_\odot$), Figure \ref{fig:cosmicProtonFlux}, and found that the flux was unexpectedly flat.
-This phenomenon has been explained by the modulation of the high energy cosmic particles by the sun's magnetic field and the acceleration of the low energy solar wind as it moves from the sun \cite{ref:CosmicModulation, ref:SolarWindAcceleration}.
+It is worth noting that there does not seem to be much risk of increased of backgrounds on approach to the Sun.
+The Helios mission measured the proton flux down to 0.3 AU ($4.5\cdot 10^7$ km or $64.5R_\odot$), Figure \ref{fig:cosmicProtonFlux}, and found that the flux was unexpectedly flat.
+This phenomenon has been explained by the modulation of the high energy cosmic particles by the Sun's magnetic field and the acceleration of the low energy solar wind as it moves from the Sun \cite{ref:CosmicModulation, ref:SolarWindAcceleration}.